FAQ For Members

 When you are "vested," it means you have earned enough service credit to guarantee a retirement benefit, even if you leave covered employment.
 Service credit from different systems can be combined.

-- KPERS 1 and KPERS 2 members vest with five years of service
+- KPERS 1, KPERS 2 and KPERS 3 members vest with five years of service

 - KP&F Tier I members vest with 20 years of service